 How Do I Clean My Carpet?

-- Steam Cleaning: More formally known as a “Hot Water Extractor”, these machines use a combination of hot water and a low foaming soap solution to “wash” the carpet, much like washing clothes in a washing machine.
-These machines are equipped with some type of rotary scrubbing brush to help dislodge the dirt from the fibers, similar to a vacuum.
+More formally known as a “Hot Water Extractor”, these machines use a combination of hot water and a low foaming soap solution to “wash” the carpet, much like washing clothes in a washing machine.
+Steam Cleaners usually have some type of rotary brush to help dislodge the dirt from the fibers.
 This is the most common type of carpet cleaning because its the least labor intensive, but it is also the most time consuming.
 After you have successfully washed your carpeting, it typically takes several hours for the carpet to completely dry before you are able to walk on it again.
 And if you over saturate your carpeting, you can also cause it to buckle or warp (though this is highly uncommon).

-- Dry Cleaning: This method of cleaning is the least common form of cleaning your carpets.
+This method of cleaning is the least common form of cleaning your carpets.
 It is most effective for cleaning traffic lanes, hallways, and other high traffic areas.
-Using a pre-mist to help loosen dirt from the carpet fiber, you sprinkle a fine powder (very similar in texture to powdered sugar) over your carpet, and gently scrub it in to coat the entire fiber.
+First, the cleaning area is sprayed with a pre-mist.
+This helps to loosen oils, greases, and heavy dirt.
+Next, you gently scrub it in to coat the entire fiber.
 Much like dry foam cleaning, the powder encapsulates the dirt, leaving behind a crystalline that gets vacuumed up.
 The beauty about this type of cleaning is that you are done within an hour, start to finish.

 Still confused as to which type of cleaning system is best for you?
-We carry all major brands of carpet cleaners from Hoover to Rug Doctor, so call or stop in to any one of our three Northern Kentucky locations for a hands on explanation of how to best clean your carpets!
+We carry all major brands of carpet cleaners from Hoover to Rug Doctor!
+So call or stop in to any one of our three locations to get you back to having clean carpet!